Navasky Anderson

 Navasky Anderson (born 21 January 2000) is a Jamaican middle-distance runner.
+He is the Jamaican national record holder over 800 metres and won the gold medal at the 2026 Commonwealth Games.

 He represented Jamaica in the 800m at the 2022 and 2025 World Athletics Championships, and 2024 Olympic Games.
-He finished seventh at the 2025 World Championships and fifth at the 2022 Commonwealth Games.
-He is the Jamaican national record holder over 800 metres both outdoors and indoors.
+He finished seventh at the 2025 World Championships.

 Early life

 Born in Kingston, Jamaica, he attended St. Jago High School before moving to the United States.
 He attended Essex County College before starting at Mississippi State University in 2020.